-Before joining Fenwick & West, Mr. Bridges was a partner and Vice Chair of the firmwide Intellectual Property practice at Winston & Strawn.
+Before joining Fenwick & West, Andrew was a partner and Vice Chair of the firmwide Intellectual Property practice at Winston & Strawn.
 From 1991 to 2004, he headed the Trademarks and Advertising Practices Group at Wilson Sonsini Goodrich & Rosati.
 In 2008, he was listed as one of the top 100 lawyers in California, and since then he has been repeatedly ranked among the top 75 or 100 IP litigators in California.
 He has rankings in Band 1 for Intellectual Property—Trademark, Copyright, and Trade Secrets by Chambers USA and in Band 1 for California (one of only two individuals at that level) and in Band 2 nationally for Trademark Litigation by World Trademark Review, is listed in The International Who’s Who of Trademark Lawyers, Best Lawyers in America and in “Best of the Best” by Legal Media Group (for trademark law), and has been honored in a variety of other publications relating to e-commerce and intellectual property law.
-Mr. Bridges was also named an IP Star in Managing Intellectual Property's 2014 and 2015 editions.
-The Daily Journal named Mr. Bridges as one of the "Top Intellectual Property Attorneys" in 2014 and 2015.
+Andrew was also named an IP Star in Managing Intellectual Property's 2014 and 2015 editions.
+The Daily Journal named Andrew as one of the "Top Intellectual Property Attorneys" in 2014 and 2015.
+He received The Vanguard Award from the State Bar of California Intellectual Property Law Section in 2014.

-Mr. Bridges is on the editorial board of the Journal of Intellectual Property Law and Practice (Oxford University Press); an advisory board member for the Electronic Frontier Foundation; and an active member in numerous organizations, including the Copyright Society of the USA, International Trademark Association, International Technology Law Association, Media Law Resource Center, Federal Bar Association, and the American Intellectual Property Law Association.
-He is fluent in Modern Greek and proficient in French and Italian.
+Andrew is on the editorial board of the Journal of Intellectual Property Law and Practice (Oxford University Press); an advisory board member for the Electronic Frontier Foundation; and an active member in numerous organizations, including the Copyright Society of the USA, International Trademark Association, International Technology Law Association, Media Law Resource Center, Federal Bar Association, and the American Intellectual Property Law Association.
 He is a trustee of the American School of Classical Studies at Athens and a former director of the Ronald McDonald House at Stanford.
 He speaks frequently at law schools, business conferences, and legal seminars.

 - Perfect 10, Inc. v.
 Giganews, Inc. Obtained summary judgment and dismissal of debts on all claims in a copyright and trademark case pertaining to internet service; obtained a $5.6 million attorney’s fees award for defendants.